« Back to Glossary Index

 Which site do you think best matches the user intent in this scenario?

 It’s most likely that Website A will rank higher and achieve greater SEO results.
 This is because it matches the user’s expectation in terms of search intent by staying relevant and answering the question clearly and concisely.
-This ensures that the user will leave the site having achieved their aim.
-The user wanted to know how to bake a loaf of bread in their home oven.
-No more, no less.

-Website A provides an answer this question using relevant keywords to attract attention.
+Website A answers this question using relevant keywords to attract attention.
 Website B does the same eventually, but it meanders off-topic first, burying SEO terms amidst thin content1 and failing to satisfy a user’s primary intent.
-What’s more, the vast expanse of irrelevant content on Website B would make mobile browsing a frustrating experience.

 Website A married search intent with SEO by following this simple formula: